WWE News: Shocked Reactions Of Fans And Other Wrestlers As The Undertaker Retires At ‘WrestleMania 33’

 — Riz (@johncenaAm) April 3, 2017

-There have been rumors swirling around the wrestling world for months now that The Undertaker may be planning on retiring soon due to alleged injuries, as Huffington Post reported, and it has also been rumored that The Undertaker went through hip surgery last year and may have even been in need of a full hip replacement, as What Culture reported.
+There have been rumors swirling around the wrestling world and WWE for months now that The Undertaker may be planning on retiring soon due to alleged injuries, as Huffington Post reported, and it has also been rumored that The Undertaker went through hip surgery last year and may have even been in need of a full hip replacement, as What Culture reported.

 Before The Undertaker vs. Roman Reigns at WrestleMania 33, there had been some chatter and opinion pieces published suggesting that Roman Reigns should be the wrestler responsible for “retiring” The Undertaker.
 A piece in Forbes, for instance, named Roman Reigns as “the perfect candidate” to retire The Undertaker.